On ghosts in the machine, humans for rent, and what a trained network cannot want

 Creativity is not generation.
 Generation is cheap.
 It has always been cheap.
 The human mind generates constantly — associations, images, sentences, melodies, hypotheses — most of it noise.
 The raw generative capacity of the brain is not what makes an artist an artist.
 What makes an artist is selection: the capacity to recognize, among the noise, the signal.
 To feel — in the body, in the nervous system, in the accumulated experience of a lifetime — that this matters and that does not.
 That this sentence is true and that one is merely plausible.
 That this image carries weight and that one is decoration.

-But even selection is not the end of the chain.
+Even selection is not the end of the chain.
 There is a third act that the authorship debate almost never reaches: reception.
 The work is generated.
 The artist selects.
 And then someone encounters it — and the encounter completes the circuit or it does not.
 A painting on a wall does nothing until a nervous system stands before it and is moved, disturbed, rearranged.
 The viewer's response is not passive consumption.
 It is the final creative act: the moment where the work, having survived generation and selection, either lands in a body that can receive it or passes through without contact.
 Duchamp knew this — he said the viewer completes the work, that the "creative act is not performed by the artist alone."
-But what he did not say, and what matters here, is that the viewer's completion is not guaranteed.
+What he did not say, and what matters here, is that the viewer's completion is not guaranteed.
 It requires a viewer who is willing and able to be changed.
 There is an old joke among psychologists: how many psychologists does it take to change a lightbulb?
 One — but the lightbulb has to want to change.
 Art works the same way.
 The machine can generate.
 The artist can select.
 But if the one who encounters the result has no capacity for contact — no readiness to be moved, no formation that allows the signal to land — then the entire chain produces nothing.
 The authorship of the work is distributed across three bodies: the one that generates, the one that selects, and the one that receives.
 Remove any of the three and what remains is noise.

 IV.
 The Unpainted Ones